iifl-logo

 • Sustainable practices help in mitigating risks associated with resource scarcity, regulatory changes, and environmental impacts.
 This proactive approach can safeguard the plants operations against future uncertainties.

-• Green Pro certification enhances the corporate image and brand value of the steel plant.
+• Green Pro Certification enhances the Corporate image and brand value of the steel plant.
 It demonstrates a commitment to sustainability.
-Planned Capital Expenditure:

-* will reduce dependence on the market for the billets and substantial requirement of the company will be met by its own means.
+During the year under review, the Company completed about 80% of the implementation of Capex program which will debottleneck production processes to enhance the billet production capacity by about 36000 tons per annum.
+Further, the expenditure is being incurred to increase the power supply voltage of the unit to 110 KVA which will reduce cost of operations.
+With enhanced own production of billets, the Company will reduce dependence on the market for the billets and substantial requirement of the Company will be met by its own means.
 This process also enhances the efficiency of Direct billet charging to rolling mill which will saves power costs and also improves profitability.
-The project is expected to be completed in FY 2024-25.
+The project is expected to be completed in FY 2025-26.

 Investing in a 110kV substation to replace an existing 33kV substation is a significant capital expenditure (Capex) that will bring numerous benefits to our plant, particularly as we are operating an induction furnace.
 This upgrade can notably enhance the Plants power supply capacity and operational efficiency.
 These advantages collectively ensure that our Plant can meet current and future production demands efficiently and sustainably.